collinalexbell/HackMatrix/readme.md

 When developing HackMatrix, I frequently quit and rerun the `matrix` program without restarting X.
 I wrote a trampoline program that will restart HackMatrix every time you exit.
+Unfortunately, if you use a bleeding edge distro like Arch, there is a resource leak in GLFW that prevents you from using this.
+I've submit a patch PR and you can compile and install my [fork of GLFW](https://github.com/collinalexbell/glfw/tree/fixleak) if you wish to use the `trampoline`.
+Be sure to compile the `fixleak` branch, not `master`.

  ```bash
  cd ~/<replace with repository directory>